God,

 who has brought forth generations of souls who lived in bodies.

-Rabbi Shoshana Meira’s paraliturgical interpretation of Elohai Neshamah (the blessing over our animating breath of life), is published in her Siddur v’lo Nevosh (2014).
+Rabbi Shoshana Meira’s paraliturgical interpretation of Elohai Neshamah (the blessing over our animating breath of life), was first published in her Siddur v’lo Nevosh (2014).
 Linear correspondence between the Hebrew source and the English by Aharon Varady.

 Comments, Corrections, and Queries